echang112368/badger/README.md

 ### ledger
 Handles financial transactions for both merchants and creators.

 - `LedgerEntry` – Records commissions, payouts and payments.
+Each entry now has a `paid` boolean to track whether it has been settled.
 Utility methods allow balance calculations.

 ## Models Summary
 - `CustomUser` – Extends Django’s user model with `is_merchant` and `is_creator` flags.